zoomzoom1011/Data_Science_Coursera/Getting_and_Cleaning_Data_4/README.md

+This repo was created to finish the assignment for week 4 of Getting and Cleaning Data Coursera course.

-This project contains: README.md, tidy_data.txt, codebook.md, run_analysis.R
+This repo contains: README.md, tidy_data.txt, codebook.md, run_analysis.R

-This project can be finished in following steps:
+The project can be finished in following steps:
 1. download the data to working directory and unzip
 2. read data into R
 3. merge the train and test data